maelstrom-software/maelstrom/doc/book/src/spec.md

 Each job run by Maelstrom is defined by a **job specification**, or "job spec" for short.
-Understanding job specifications is important for understanding what's going on with your tests, for toubleshooting failing tests, and for understanding test runners' [configuration directives](cargo-maelstrom/spec.md) and `maelstrom-run`'s [input format](maelstrom-run/spec.md).
+Understanding job specifications is important for understanding what's going on with your tests, for troubleshooting failing tests, and for understanding test runners' [configuration directives](cargo-maelstrom/spec.md) and `maelstrom-run`'s [input format](maelstrom-run/spec.md).